Megan Thee Stallion & Normani's New Music Video Puts A Sexy Spin On A Classic Song

 Doja Cat, Summer Walker, Halsey and Normani's Fifth Harmony bandmate Lauren Jauregui are just some of the high profile names on the all-female album, which means we can fully expect the project to be a multi-genre sonic experience for women, by women.

-Birds of Prey: The Album will be available for streaming across platforms on February 7, the same day that the film will hit theaters.
+Birds of Prey: The Album will be available for streaming across platforms on February 7, the same day that the film will hit theatres.
 Check out the video for "Diamonds" below.

 Advertisement